zikichombo/sio/Porting.md

 see [entry](http://godoc.org/zikichombo.org/sio/entry) for details.

+The list of entry names for each host is defined in entry/entry_{host}.go under the function Names().

 # Supporting concepts Devices, Inputs, Outputs, Duplex, Packets
-To implement an Entry Point, ZikiChombo provides some supporting concepts which can make life easier, but they are unnecessary to implement an entry point.  see [libsio](http://godoc.org/zikichombo.org/sio/libsio) for details.
+To implement an Entry Point, ZikiChombo provides some support code in [libsio](http://godoc.org/zikichombo.org/sio/libsio).
+The only required part of this code to reference is libsio/Dev to implement an Entry.
+Other parts of this code, libsio.{Input,Output,Duplex,Packet,DuplexPacket} provide interfaces for synchronising with the host via Go channels and implementations to adapt these structures to sound.{Source,Sink,Duplex}.

-## Duplex
+# Duplex

 Duplex support is intended for synchronized input/output.
 Systems which simply buffer underlying independent I+O and loosely synchronize with the slack that results from the buffering should consider not implementing Duplex and just letting the caller use sound.{Source,Sink} synchronously.
 Ideally, duplex should be audio hardware clock synchronized as in Apple's Aggregate devices.
 Duplexing I+O ringbuffers which are independently clocked to the same sample rate are acceptable but less reliable especially for long sessions.
+PortAudio actually supports duplex connections which have different sample rates.
+We recommend that this not be done to preserve the reliability of latency in Duplex implementations.

-## Build tags
+# Build tags

 Submitted ports and tests which produce or capture sound should use the build tag "listen" so that they do not run by default but are easily invokable with

 ```
 go test zikichombo.org/sio/... -tags listen